ailin-nemui/simplesamlphp/modules/negotiateext/docs/negotiate.md

 fail.
 Only when the user clicks cancel the proper login process will continue.
 This is handled through the body of the 401 message the client recieves with the Negotiate request.
-In the body a URL to the fallback mechanism is supplied and Javascript is used to redirect the client.
+In the body a URL to the fallback mechanism is supplied and meta-refresh is used to redirect the client.

 All configuration is handled in authsources.php:

      'weblogin' => array(
-             'negotiate:Negotiate',
-             'keytab' => '/path/to/keytab-file',
+             'negotiateext:Negotiate',
              'fallback' => 'ldap',
              'hostname' => 'ldap.example.com',
+             'enable_tls' => TRUE,
              'base' => 'cn=people,dc=example,dc=com',
              'adminUser' => 'cn=idp-fallback,cn=services,dc=example,dc=com',
              'adminPassword' => 'VerySecretPassphraseHush'